-- A. Lease Term: Three years; then held by production but will not extend beyond five years unless agreed to in writing by Lessor. - B. Annual Rental: \$5,000.
-The rental payment for each year will be credited against production royalty as it accrues for that year. - C. Production Royalty: 10% net royalty for any production that occurs. - D. Work Commitment: The Lessee will be required to commence operations on the Property by June 1 of the first lease year, and diligently develop the lease during the lease term. - E. Data: The TLO will receive copies of all data and information generated as a result of the lease operations. - F. Allowable Deductions.
-Lessee will offset rental payments by production royalties due the Trust in the year those payments are due. - G. Environmental Laws and Considerations.
-Lessee will be required to enter into a placer mining lease with the TLO, with the lease requiring full compliance with all applicable environmental laws. - H. Other.
-In the event that significant changes occur in the market place or knowledge of the subject lands is significantly improved, the TLO, after consultation with the Trust Authority and public notice, may alter the terms and conditions of subsequent offerings in this area. - VI.
+- A. Lease Term: Primary term of the lease is three years; then held by production.
+A one-time extension of no more than two years may be applied and must be accompanied by a showing of investment and diligent work toward development and production on the lease. - B. Annual Rental: \$5,000 per year. - C. Production Royalty: 10% net royalty for any production that occurs.

+- D. Work Commitment: The Lessee will be required to commence operations on the Property by June 1 of the first lease year, and diligently develop the lease during the lease term. - E. Data: The TLO must annually receive copies of all data and information generated as a result of the lease operations. - F. Allowable Deductions.
+50% of Lessee's annual rent will be credited towards required production royalties for the lease years in which commercial production is active.
+This credit does not accrue and is only valid in the lease year it is owed. - G. Environmental Laws and Considerations.
+Lessee will be required to enter into a placer mining lease with the TLO, with the lease requiring all activities in the lease to be in full compliance with all applicable State, Federal and local environmental laws, regulations and required permits and authorizations. - H. Other.
+In response to significant changes in the market or knowledge of the value of subject lands, the TLO may, after consultation with the Trust Authority and appropriate public notice, alter the terms and conditions of subsequent offerings in this area. - VI.
 Resource Management Considerations.
-The proposal is consistent with the Resource Management Strategy for Trust Land (RMS) which was adopted in March 2016 in consultation with the Trust and provides for the TLO to focus on land or resources at the high end of market values ("best markets").
+The proposal is consistent with the Resource Management Strategy for Trust Land (RMS) which was adopted in 2021 in consultation with the Trust and provides for the TLO to focus on land or resources at the high end of market values ("best markets").
 The current market values of precious metals are sufficient to create a demand for mineable land so the prospective mineral land affected by this decision is in a "best market" situation and, based on demand, should be offered now.
-Further, the action is a step toward generating revenues from Trust mineral resources, consistent with a key Trust land management principle of encouraging a diversity of revenue generating uses of Trust land.
+Further, the action will generate revenues from Trust mineral resources, consistent with a key Trust land management principle of encouraging a diversity of revenue generating uses of Trust land.